Here is an ultra easy flat knit hat for you to whip up in some of your favorite color yarns.

 It's a simple basic hat that you can embellish on your own in whatever ways you like.

-The nice thing about this hat knitting pattern is that you can have two fun looks, one is a simple cozy basic hat with the brim rolled up.
+The nice thing about this basic hat knitting pattern is that you can have two fun looks, one is a simple cozy basic hat with the brim rolled up.

 I knit the brim longer so that when it's rolled up it'll keep your ears extra warm.